spaansba/ForesightJS/README.md

 ### The ForesightJS Solution

 ForesightJS bridges the gap between wasteful viewport prefetching and basic hover prefetching.
-The `ForesightManager` predicts user interactions by analyzing mouse trajectory patterns and keyboard navigation sequences.
+The `ForesightManager` predicts user interactions by analyzing mouse trajectory patterns, scroll direction and keyboard navigation sequences.
 This allows you to prefetch resources at the optimal time to improve performance, but targeted enough to avoid waste.

 ## Basic Usage Example